-- (2) a recommendation that the participants approve the plan of merger, or if the board determines, because of conflicts of interest or other special circumstances that it should not make a favorable recommendation, the basis for that decision; - (3) a statement of any condition of its submission of the plan of merger to the participants; and - (4) notice of the meeting at which the plan of merger will be considered in the same manner as special participants' meeting.

-SECTION 1509.
-APPROVAL AND ABANDONMENT OF MERGER BY PARTICIPANTS OF CONSTITUENT COOPERATIVE ASSOCIATION.

-(a) Subject to Sections 411 and 413, an amendment to a plan of merger of a cooperative association must be approved by at least a two-thirds vote of all participants voting at the meeting and at least one-half of the affirmative votes must be cast by patron participants.
-If as a result of the merger any participant of the association has personal liability as a result of the merger, consent in a record of that participant must be delivered to the association prior to
+1 board and must man or otherwise transmit or deriver in a record to each participant.
+2 (1) the plan of merger, or a summary of the plan and a statement of the manner in 3 which a copy of the plan in a record may be reasonably obtained by a participant; 4 (2) a recommendation that the participants approve the plan of merger, or if the 5 board determines, because of conflicts of interest or other special circumstances that it should not 6 make a favorable recommendation, the basis for that decision; 7 (3) a statement of any condition of its submission of the plan of merger to the 8 participants; and 9 (4) notice of the meeting at which the plan of merger will be considered in the 10 same manner as special participants' meeting.
+11 SECTION 1509.
+APPROVAL OR AND ABANDONMENT OF MERGER BY 12 PARTICIPANTS OF CONSTITUENT COOPERATIVE ASSOCIATION.
+13 (a) Subject to Sections 411 and 413: , an amendment to a plan of merger of a cooperative 14 association must be approved by at least a two-thirds vote of all participants voting at the meeting 15 and at least one-half of the affirmative votes must be cast by patron participants.
+16 (1) Unless the organic rules otherwise provide, a plan of merger must be approved 17 by at least a two-thirds vote of all participants voting at the meeting.
+18 (2) If there are investor participants, at least one-half of the affirmative votes cast 19 by patron participants must be in the affirmative, but the organic rules may provide for a larger 20 affirmative vote by patron participants.
+21 (b) If as a result of the merger any participant will have of the association has personal 22 liability for an obligation of the association, as a result of the merger, consent in a record of that